ben594/align/TUTORIAL.md

    ```
    return redirect(url_for('wishlist.wishlist'))
    ```
-   Here, `redirect()` is self-explanatory, but `url_for()` is an important feature of Flask that you should use as much as possible.
+   Here, `redirect()` is self-explanatory; `url_for()` is an important Flask feature that you should use as much as possible.
    It basically allows you to specify the target URL by the combination of the blueprint name and the method name (both happen to be `wishlist` in this case).
 It also allows you to pass additional parameters, e.g.: `url_for('blah.bleh',